Student Transfers

 TRANSFER WINDOWS

-Fall Window: November
+Fall Window: November 10 - 21

-• Magnet Application (Bowie & Pease)
+- Magnet Application for the following year (Bowie & Pease)

-• Mid-year transfer
+- Mid-year transfer

 Fall Window: Notification